FK Šumadija 1903: History

-Football in Serbia was had its major development from 1920 to 1941.
+Football in Serbia had its major development from 1920 to 1941.
 From 1930 until the beginning of the Second World War, Šumadija competed in the Šumadijske župe and Kragujevac Football Subassociation leagues.
 During that time Šumadija finished in the top half of the table in most seasons and also played a number of friendlies throughout Serbia.
 They won the Kragujevac FS First League in 1932, 1933 and 1937.
 There was also a tournament held in Kragujevac which brought football clubs from all over Europe.
 Teams such as: Rapid Vienna, Nemzeti from Hungary and Levski Sofia.
 Three Serbian clubs participated.
 They were: Šumadija, FK Radnički Kragujevac and FK Slavija. Šumadija played as guests in Greece in 1928 against Aris and Iraklis.
 In Bulgaria in 1936, Šumadija played Levski Sofia, defeating them 1:0.

 Before the war there were two big rivals in the town.
 Their rivalry had little to do with football, but more to do with politics.
 The clubs were divided into the main political ideologies that were common throughout the population; Šumadija was more oriented towards the Serbian monarchy while Radnički was the communist club.
 Radnički players were eating for free in the 'Moscow' tavern and wore red hats. Šumadija was an older club with more tradition. Šumadija's first stadium was claimed by Radnički as their own.
 The Šumadija staff, players and fans all declared themselves as Chetniks, and not many of them survived the war.
 The name Šumadija was eliminated until the early 1990s.
 Radnički was more successful than Šumadija during the time of Communist rule.
 In 1954 Šumadija merged with Mladi Radnik and grew in the Sports Association, forming more sports clubs under their name.
 Through much of this time the club competed in the lower leagues of Yugoslav football and won several tournaments.
 In 2001 new plans were being made to return to the top leagues in Serbian football, but till time, they still only managed to get to the third national level, the Serbian League West.